The Space Law Review: United Kingdom

 The UK government is also looking to adopt a similar approach to the US's maximum probable loss methodology in relation to assessing the limit on liability for launch-related activities, which is likely to incentivise the relevant licensees to minimise the risks associated with their launch-related activities and provide certainty and clarity, which will assist insurers, investors and management teams alike.
 This is explored in Section IV.i.

-The SIA regulates space activities, suborbital activities and associated activities carried out in the UK through the following categories of licences:
+The SIA regulates space activities, suborbital activities and associated activities carried out in the UK23 through the following categories of licences:

 - launch operator;